tensorlakeai/indexify/docs/docs/usecases/video_rag.md

 )
 ```

-Now ask questions on the video.
+Now, we can ask questions related to the video.

 ```python
 chain.invoke("Whats biden doing to save climate and the evidences he provides?")
 ```

 Answer:

 ```text
 Biden is taking significant action on climate by cutting carbon emissions in half by 2030, creating clean energy jobs, launching the Climate Corps, and working towards environmental justice.
 He mentions that the world is facing a climate crisis and that all Americans deserve the freedom to be safe.
 Biden also mentions that America is safer today than when he took office and provides statistics on murder rates and violent crime decreasing.
 ```